aadm/aadm.github.io/README.md

 I have used stuff which is copyrighted by Tom Preston-Werner and other guys: Jekyll, Jekyll Bootstrap, Google Web Fonts, Mark Reid's template.

 All the content and further customization is mine though, so please don't steal anything and ask me if you want to borrow something.
+All rights reserved, right?